Wren Kitchens

-Wren Kitchens is a privately owned British designer, manufacturer, and retailer of kitchens.
+Wren Kitchens Limited is a privately owned British designer, manufacturer, and retailer of fitted kitchens, and fitted bedrooms.
 It has 106 stores.

 History

 Wren Kitchens was founded in 2009.
 The management team behind Wren traded for 10 years in the United States before the business was sold and the team moved back to the United Kingdom.

 The company employs over 4,000 people and is one of the largest employers in the Humber region, and was in 2019 named Retail Employer of the Year by jobs website Indeed.
 In 2016, the firm reported record turnover growth as sales surged past £338 million.
 This also grew in 2017, with reported revenue of £406 million.

 In 2019, Wren reported a new record turnover of £490.1 million for the financial year ending 31 December 2018, an increase of 20.7%, and a pre-tax profit of £37.1 million, up 124% year-on-year.
 The company said it believed there was a significant opportunity for further growth in the UK and beyond.